bacanapps/wp-messenger-customer-chat-plugin/README.txt

 Facebook recently made available in open beta their [Messenger Customer Chat Plugin](https://developers.facebook.com/docs/messenger-platform/discovery/customer-chat-plugin) which allows you to integrate your Messenger experience directly into your website.

-This plugin just makes it easy for you to add this on your website.
+This plugin just makes it easy for you to add this on your website by just putting your Facebook Page ID and whitelisting your domain on your Facebook Page.

 == Installation ==